 The person requesting the review should explain what the new information is and why the new information is likely to change the decision.
 If the person requesting the review has the new information then they should provide this.
 If they don’t provide the new information they need to explain why and what steps they have taken to obtain this.
 New information which amounts to a new allegation is usually treated as a new referral.

-If either one or both of the grounds for review (see above) are met, the Registrar will consider whether it is in the public interest for there to be a review or if a review is necessary to prevent injustice (unfairness) to the nurse or midwife.
+If either one or both of the grounds for review (see above) are met, the Registrar will consider whether it is in the public interest for there to be a review or if a review is necessary to prevent injustice (unfairness) to the nurse, midwife or nursing associate.
 At this stage the Registrar does not need to consider the possible outcome of the review of the decision.

 Our focus is to protect the public.
 When the Registrar is thinking about the wider public interest, they will consider how the decision will impact on public protection, maintaining public confidence and upholding standards of conduct and behaviour.